Enter your ZIP to find local pros.

 Pros

-• Low Maintenance: Leafguard’s one-piece design prevents debris from entering, meaning you won’t have to clean these gutters the way you do standard options.
-They also offer a lifetime no-clog warranty meaning they’ll clean your gutters free of charge if you have a problem with their performance.
+• Low Maintenance: The one-piece design keeps debris out, so you don’t have to clean these gutters like standard ones.
+Leafguard also offers a lifetime no-clog warranty and will clean your gutters for free if they ever clog.

-• Integrated System: Leafguard’s design combines gutters and guards into one product for better performance than two-part systems.
+• Integrated System: Leafguard combines gutters and guards into one product, which works better than separate systems.

 Cons

-• Higher Upfront Cost: Leafguard is noticeably more expensive than its counterparts and than basic gutters and add-on guards.
+• Higher Upfront Cost: Leafguard costs more upfront than other gutter systems or add-on guards.

-• Sales Tactics: Some customers say the company uses high-pressure sales tactics to secure work.
+• Sales Tactics: Some customers report that the company uses high-pressure sales tactics.

 LeafGuard gutter guards blocking leaves and other debris during a rain storm

-• Separate gutters with add-on guards typically cost less upfront than Leafguard but may require more maintenance over time given many designs are not seamless and all gutters are different.
+• Gutters with add-on guards usually cost less at first than Leafguard, but they may need more maintenance over time since many aren’t seamless and each system is different.

 Leafguard vs. LeafFilter

-Another proprietary gutter solution is LeafFilter, which installs mesh guards on your existing gutters for about $10 to $30 per linear foot, less than Leafguard.
+LeafFilter is another brand that installs mesh guards on your current gutters for about $10 to $30 per linear foot, which is less than Leafguard.

-• Choose LeafFilter if your existing gutters are in good condition, but you want strong debris filtration without replacing the whole system.
-It’s a good balance of protection and cost for many homeowners.
+• LeafFilter is a good option if your gutters are still in good shape but you want better debris protection without replacing everything.
+For many homeowners, it offers a good mix of protection and price.

 Is Leafguard Worth the Cost?